nhafer88/Mental_Health_Predictor/README.md

   - annual household income
   - water and land features
 ## Reason for Selecting Topic
-- Building a model that can predict mental health risk for an individual
+- Building a model that can predict the prevalence of mental health risk for an individual based on specific features (factors)
-- The prediction can provide awareness needed to address mental health concerns
+- The prediction can provide awareness needed to address mental health concerns.
 ## Description of Data Sources
 - 500 Cities: Local Data for Better Health, 2019.
 500 Cities: Mental health not good for >=14 days among adults aged >=18 years ---[Centers for Disease Control and Prevention (CDC), Division of Population Health, Epidemiology and Surveillance Branch](https://chronicdata.cdc.gov/500-Cities-Places/500-Cities-Mental-health-not-good-for-14-days-amon/i2ek-k3pa)
   - Behavioral Risk Factor Surveillance System (BRFSS) data (2017, 2016)